tableau/connector-plugin-sdk/docs/tdvt.md

 <span style="font-family: courier new">CommandLineOverride = -DLogLevel=Debug -DConnectPluginsPath=[PathToPluginsFolder]</span>
    Make sure that the DConnectPluginsPath attribute is present and correct.

-1. Check Python version.
-If you are using both Python 2.x and Python 3, then run TDVT using the command:
-`python tdvt.py …`

 1. Check tabquerytool.exe.
 This file should be placed in your Tableau bin directory and tdvt/config/tdvt_override.ini should be updated to point at that executable.

 __Boolean data types are not recognized or your database doesn't support them__